 Treatment and prognosis

-It is lethal and the affected males typically die by the time they are aged 2-3 years.
-A pneumonia or respiratory infection is the usual cause of death.
+The condition is lethal and affected males typically die by age 2-3 years.
+Pneumonia or respiratory infection is the usual cause of death.
 Treatment is mainly supportive.

 Menkes disease may mimic non-accidental injury (NAI) with retinal hemorrhage and bilateral subdural hematomas.
 Hence, prudence is advised in always ruling out NAI, particularly when other intracranial signs of Menkes disease are not seen.
 In a similar manner, the differential diagnosis also includes glutaric aciduria.